Underrepresented students, particularly women of color, were less likely to receive mental health services during the pandemic.

 “Impact of the COVID-19 pandemic on university students’ psychological distress, well-being, and utilization of mental health services in the United States: Populations at greatest risk” was published online in Frontiers in Public Health in October 2024.

-The authors are: Elaine Cooper Russell, George Mason University; Tolulope M. Abidogun, George Mason University; Lisa L. Lindley, Lehigh University; Kenneth W. Griffin, George Mason University.
+The authors are Elaine Cooper Russell, George Mason University; Tolulope M. Abidogun, George Mason University; Lisa L. Lindley, Lehigh University; and Kenneth W. Griffin, George Mason University.